guezoloic/maze-visualizer/README.md

 - 🔎 Visualization step-by-step

 ## 🕹 How to use it
-- Left click on grid to place the walls (obstacles)
+- `Left click` on grid to place the walls (obstacles)
-- Right click to delete them
+- `Right click` to delete them
-- R key to reset the grid
+- `R key` to reset the grid
-- P key to pause/resume the solver
+- `P key` to pause/resume the solver
+- `Ctrl-z` to undo wall placement/removal
+- `Ctrl-shift-z` to redo wall placement/removal

 ## 📦 Libraries
 - P5JS